Pick your app

 Right now $users is a read-only namespace.
 You can override the view permission to whatever you like, but create, delete, and update are restricted.

 Although you cannot directly add properties to the $users namespace, you can create links to other namespaces.
+Here is an example of a schema for a todo app that has users, roles, profiles, and todos:

-import { i } from "@instantdb/react";
+import { i } from '@instantdb/react';

-const graph = i.graph(
+const _schema = i.schema({

-{
+entities: {

 $users: i.entity({

-email: i.string().unique(),
+email: i.any().unique().indexed(),

 }),